 • Tell your doctor if you have intense feelings of depression that won’t go away.

 Recovery time from a double mastectomy varies from person to person.
-A number of factors can affect the recovery time you’ll need, including:
+Factors that can affect your recovery time may include:

 • age